scrabbletank/farhome-rules/rulesdoc.md

 ##### Incapacitated
 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saves.
 While incapacitated they grant combat advantage to adjacent attackers, and attacks and maneuvers that deal physical damage deal an extra wound die per critical against them.

+##### Invisible
+Invisible creatures cannot be perceived with normal sight, but still make noise.
+Single target attacks, spells, and maneuvers against an invisible creature add 2 terrible dice to their rolls.

 ##### Paralyzed
 A paralyzed creature cannot take the sprint action, adds a terrible die to all reactions, and has their maximum AP reduced by 3 for each level of Paralyze.
 They may still take an action that costs more than their maximum AP as long as it is the only action they take during their turn.